Be prepared for your dream holiday to Bolivia with our helpful information.

 Vino blanco White wine.

-Agua mineral Mineral water.
-You need to specify con gas (carbonated) or sin gas (non-carbonated).
+Agua mineral Mineral water, which is mainly drunk by foreigners so not usually available in rural areas.
+You will need to specify con gas (carbonated) or sin gas (non-carbonated)

-Mate Herbal tea.
-The best known is mate de coca , which is often served to tourists on arrival in Cusco, Huaraz or Puno to ward off symptoms of altitude sickness.
-Many other herbal teas such as manzanilla (camomile), hierba luisa (lemon grass), hierba buena (mint) and anis (aniseed) are available.
+Mate Herbal tea, which has become very popular.
+The best known is mate de coca, which is often served to tourists on arrival in La Paz to ward off symptoms of altitude sickness.
+Many other herbal teas such as manzanilla (camomile), yerba luisa (lemon grass), yerba buena (mint), and inojo (dill) are available.
 Mate is usually served after lunch.

 Currency & Money Exchange

-Most of your transactions will be in Soles, but US dollars are often accepted, too, if they are small denomination, unmarked and undamaged bills.
+Most of your transactions will be in Bolivianos, but US dollars are often accepted, too, if they are small denomination, unmarked and undamaged bills.
 Try to take 5s, 10s and 20s.

-ATM debit/credit cards are now widely used in major restaurants, hotels and shops (with fees), and there are ATM (‘hole-in-the-wall’) machines widely available in towns and cities.
+ATM debit/credit cards are now increasingly used in major restaurants, hotels and shops (with fees), and there are ATM (‘hole-in-the-wall’) machines widely available in major towns and cities.

 When changing money, don’t change with street changers (cambistas).
 Use a bank or casa de cambio (bureau de change).
-Ask for ‘billetes chicos’ (small notes, i.e. 10 or 20 sol notes) as obtaining change outside towns and cities can be difficult.
-Count your soles carefully before handing over your US dollars, and look out for forged notes.
+Ask for ‘billetes chicos’ (small notes, i.e. 10/20/50 bolíviano notes) as obtaining change outside towns and cities can be difficult.
+Count your bolívianos carefully before handing over your US dollars, and look out for forged notes.

 Eating and drinking

-There are more and more top-end restaurants opening in Lima and Cusco, where you can easily spend more than USD 100pp on food and wine.
+There are a few top-end restaurants in La Paz, Sucre and Santa Cruz, where you can easily spend more than USD 70pp upwards on food and wine.

-Prices vary greatly, below is a rough guide to what you can expect to pay in Peru.
+Prices vary greatly, below is a rough guide to what you can expect to pay in Bolivia.